Signifier

 Dig deeper with Sebastian →

-it is the instrument thanks to which the two personages, masculine and feminine can extroject themselves… the father, under the form of the not too cross ego-ideal, should be a signifier
+it is the instrument thanks to which the two personages, masculine and feminine can extroject themselves for their part from the objective situation… the father, in effect, under the form of the not too cross ego-ideal, should be a signifier from which the little person, male or female, comes to contemplate his or herself

 Lacan, Jacques, The Seminar of Jacques Lacan, Book VIII: Transference, 2015supporting